 This family-run market has become a neighborhood staple.
 The storefront may be small, but the shelves are well-stocked with tea, spices, and candies.
-There’s hot food prepared in-house, and they even carry dried crickets and silkworms, for the adventurous.
+Hot foods are prepared in-house, and they even carry dried crickets and silkworms, for the adventurous.

 Mediterranean Foods has been feeding Astoria the best of Greek specialties since 1974.
-The grocery store offers cheeses, olive oils, coffees and teas, and frozen foods like moussaka and spanikopita.
+The grocery store specializes in Greek and Mediterranean cheeses, olive oils, coffees and teas, and frozen foods like moussaka and spanikopita.
 The store, which has two locations in the Queens neighborhood, boasts an impressive cheese collection, with 20 types of feta alone.

 123 Lexington Avenue, Murray Hill

 Kalustyan is as historic as it is expansive.
 Located in Murray Hill and established in 1944, the Indian market is best known for its spices.
 Foodies, home chefs, and professional gastronomers alike all rave about the wide selection of spices and herbs.
 There’s also a deli-cafe upstairs, and with celebrity chefs like Padma Lakshmi and Martha Stewart frequenting the so-called “spice mecca” of NYC, you might find yourself rubbing elbows with some of the city’s culinary elite.

 Since 1985, Phil-Am Foods has offered Staten Island’s growing Filipino-American community a place to connect and shop for authentic grocery items.
 In addition to selling groceries and ready-made meals, the grocery store also will ship “balikbayan” boxes to the Philippines.
 In 2014, Phil-Am Kusina, a sit-down restaurant connected to the store, opened, serving up specialties like adobo chicken wings, sauteed noodle dishes, and shaved-ice dessert Halo-Halo.